 A trademark search is the first step in a two-step trademark registration process to protect your trademark.
-We conduct trademark searches for you which investigates whether you would be infringing on another’s trademark rights if you adopted your proposed trademark.
+Our trademark searches investigate whether you would be infringing on another’s trademark rights if you adopted your proposed trademark.

 Prior to conducting any trademark search, we settle on the description of goods and services which is used to conduct the trademark search.
 If the trademark search does not find any conflicting marks, then the same description of goods and services will be used in your trademark application.
 As such, it is important to get this description correct before moving forward to the search step and trademark application step.

-For domestic searches, we can conduct a limited search or a full search.
-The limited search is a low-cost search of the federal and state databases for marks that might conflict with your proposed mark.
+For domestic searches, we can conduct a knockout search or a comprehensive search.
+The knockout search attempts to find marks that might conflict with your proposed mark.
 For many clients, this is sufficient.
-We will cover the pros and cons of both the limited and full search prior to conducting any search.
+We will cover the pros and cons of both the knockout search and comprehensive search prior to conducting any search.

 For international searches, we can conduct a worldwide identical screening search.
-It does not take into consideration phonetic equivalents and local trademark laws, but for its low cost, it is a good starting point for many clients.
-Should you require a deeper dive into the trademark database of a specific foreign country, we can retain one of our foreign trademark associates to conduct a local search and advise as to the potential for trademark infringement and registrability.
+It does not take into consideration phonetic equivalents and local trademark laws, but for its low cost, it is a good starting point for many clients that want to get a trademark in foreign countries.
+Should you require a deeper dive into the trademark database of a specific foreign country, we can retain one of our foreign trademark associates to conduct a local search.

 The second step is the filing and prosecution of the trademark application.
 [Learn more.]